GMLC-TDC/HELICS/docs/user-guide/examples/fundamental_examples/fundamental_endpoints.md

 ![](../../../img/ep_connection.png)

 In departure from the directly-coupled communication links of pub/subs, messages sent from **endpoints** can be intercepted, delayed, or picked up by any federate.
-In that sense, communication via pub/subs can be thought of as sealed letters sent via pneumatic tubes, and messages sent via endpoints as a return-address labeled letter sent into the USPS system.
+In that sense, communication via pub/subs can be thought of as sealed letters sent via pneumatic tubes, and messages sent via endpoints as a return-address labeled letter sent into the postal service system.

 You might ask yourself: "How does HELICS know where to send the message?"
 There are ways to set this up as default.
 Before we dive into the code, it's important to understand the following about messages and endpoints: